dedrevil/jsonbeautifier/README.md

-# JSON Viewer
+# JSON Beautifier

+Forked from https://github.com/Secretmapper/jsonviewer, this project aims to provide more features for working with JSON data.

 ## Introduction

-JSON Viewer is a jolly good JSON Viewer
+JSON Beautifier is a tool to visualize your JSON in various formats.

 ## Technology